 High angle shooting, or shooting uphill and downhill at shot angles of 45 degrees or greater, presents a unique challenge in precision shooting.
 Unlike shooting on a flat surface where the gravity vector is perpendicular to the bullet's path, the holdover and gravity's effect on the bullet are different in high angle shooting.
 Therefore, it's crucial to understand how to compensate for the shot angle in order to improve your accuracy.

 How Does The Bullet Behave At High Angles

-Think of snipers on the top of the building aiming down on the street.
-Yeah, That’s what I’m talking about.
-It’s where your line of sight and line of the trajectory is almost parallel to the direction of the gravity.
+An example of this is a sniper on the top of a building aiming down at the street, where the line of sight and line of trajectory are almost parallel to the direction of gravity.

 3 Ways To Compensate Holdover Like Todd Hodnett

 The key here is to simplify our process and calculate MOA in our head quickly.

 So here are 3-simple rules to remember

 - 30 degrees = subtract half-MOA or 0.15 mil every 100m from your normal holdover

 - 45 degrees = subtract 1 MOA or .3mil every 100m from your normal holdover